Doctor of Juridical Science (S.J.D.)

 Following the residency period, some candidates obtain or return to prominent jobs in the U.S. or their home countries and write their dissertation remotely.
 However, all students remain continuously enrolled – whether or not in residence at KU – until the degree is completed.

-After the candidate has earned 16 credits of coursework during the residence period, he or she will need 6 more credits (22 total) to complete the S.J.D. degree.
+After the candidate has earned 16 credits of coursework during the first year, he or she will need 6 more credits (22 total) to complete the S.J.D. degree.
 The final 6 credits are obtained through dissertation research and preparation.